beginning of content

 • Some medicines can affect your ability to drive safely.

-• These can be medicines that you need a prescription to buy or ones that you buy over the counter at a pharmacy or supermarket.
+• These can be prescription medicines or medicines that you buy over-the-counter at a pharmacy or supermarket.

-• When starting a new medicine, ask your doctor or pharmacist whether it is safe to drive.
+• When starting a new medicine, ask your doctor or pharmacist whether it's safe to drive.

 How will medicines affect my driving?

-Some examples of medicines that might impair your driving are:
+Some medicines that may affect your driving are:

 Not everyone's driving will be affected by these medicines.
 It depends on: